Ranjani2020/react-eogresources-dashboard/README.md

 -Properly filter metrics with 30 minute time intervals

 # How to use
-Once cloned, locate to your project folder and run the command$ npm i && npm start
+Once cloned, locate to your project folder in terminal and run the command$ npm i && npm start

 :):)